Adrienne is a certified dog trainer, former veterinary assistant, and author of the online dog training course "Brain Training for Dogs."

 But in some cases, both spouses are quite consistent with the dogs.
 These female dog owners have made a commitment with their spouse to be consistent and benevolent dog parents.
 They really care about their canine companion and work hard to ensure that the rules are the same and must be followed.
 If you belong to this category, and you can be totally honest about your consistency, read on, as there are other possible causes for your dog’s selective hearing.

 It May Be More Than a Consistency Issue

 One of the issues to evaluate is the use of overtones.
 Females typically have voices that are higher in pitch and have fewer overtones than men’s voices.
-Dogs, equipped with their sensitive ears, are extraordinarily capable of detecting such tones, they therefore perceive the female voice as less firm when compared to a man’s.
+Dogs are equipped with sensitive ears and are extraordinarily capable of detecting such tones.
+They perceive the female voice as less firm when compared to a man’s.
 As a result, some dogs are more likely to respond to a man.
 Perhaps not out of pleasure, but a bit out of intimidation.

 As much as this may sound like bad news for women, there is ultimately a good side worth mentioning.
 According to Riverdog K9, a dog trainer, men generally do better with dogs who have not received any training whatsoever, whereas a trained dog or one in training will respond much better to the motivating voices of women.

 But the very best news is that a well-trained dog ultimately responds well to both!
 Pam Young, a certified dog trainer, says that women have a better ''good dog'' tone of voice, whereas men do better with the ''bad dog" tone.
 She recommends watching the dog's reactions upon being reprimanded for doing something bad using both the good tone of voice and the bad.
 Very likely, the dog will react according to the tone.